LNayana/MindValley-Westeros.github.io/README.md

   3. SCSS
   4. React.Js

-Bundling Tool Used: Webpack
+<b>Bundling Tool Used</b>: Webpack
-Package Manager Used: Yarn
+<b>Package Manager Used</b>: Yarn

-Web Application is divided into different components.
+- Web Application is divided into different components.
 These components are built using React.Js.
 Components are written using HTML like JSX.

-The folder structure is as follows:
+The <b>folder structure</b> is as follows:

 - dist (This folder is used for distribution purpose.
 All public files needs to be accessible outside are reside in this.)
     |- assets